caojiachen1/file_renamer_tool/README.md

 Note: In ultra-fast mode, if you do not explicitly specify `-t`, the tool will default to using ALL logical CPU threads (`std::thread::hardware_concurrency()`).

-Execute on GPU 0 with extreme tuning and SHA256:
+Execute on id 0 with extreme tuning and SHA256:
 ```cmd
 file_renamer.exe C:\MyFiles -a SHA256 -e -r -d 0 --ultra-fast --extreme -y
 ```